aeternity/aepp-sdk-js/README.md

 ## License

 ISC License (ISC)
-Copyright © 2018 aeternity developers
+Copyright © 2018 æternity developers

 Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above copyright notice